msk-mind/nifi/README.md

 ```
 ---

-Once started, open webapp in browser at localhost:8080
+Once started, open webapp in browser at localhost:8080/nifi

-Add new template from Operator box on left
+Upload your template from Operator box on left

 Then drag and drop new template into the main canvas using Template icon